What Is Parallel Testing?

 Browser Testing and Cross-Platform Testing

-By executing automated test cases simultaneously on each platform, engineers can quickly identify any platform-specific bugs or inconsistencies.
+By executing automated test cases simultaneously on each platform, including different operating systems and using virtual machines to create isolated environments, engineers can quickly identify any platform-specific bugs or inconsistencies.

 Load and Performance Testing